 Data virtualization techniques are extensively deployed in data services applications where data is culled out from multiple sources and presented to users.

 This tool helps in building a robust inventory of existing data assets as a data catalog for an organization without having to migrate them to a new platform.
-This catalog allows faster data access for Business team, data analysts, data scientist team with very little technical details of the data and accelerates business decisions.
+This catalog allows faster data access for the Business team, data analysts, data scientist team with very few technical details of the data and accelerates business decisions.

 - Data Virtualization plays a key role in building a state of art IT landscape in an